-Syllabus - Comparative urban sustainability in the Nordic countries and Canada
+Syllabus - Comparative urban sustainability

-Summer 2020 International Field School, Simon Fraser University
+Summer 2022 International Field School, Simon Fraser University classroom meetings in Vancouver.

-Helsinki, Finland (Source: https://www.gateways-international.com/wp-content/uploads/2017/03/Helsinki-660x348.png) This international field school, "Comparative urban sustainability in the Nordic countries and Canada," consists of learning periods in Canada and Finland.
-First, preliminary sessions will be held at Simon Fraser University over the course of 6 weeks, followed by a field school in the Helsinki region of Finland for 2 weeks.
-The Canadian portion of the course consists of classroom meetings and a field visit in Vancouver.
 Students will also do readings and group work to prepare them for the time in the field.
-In Finland, the field school will consist of multiple site visits, tours, and classroom meetings, including visiting lectures/presentations and museum/art gallery visits.
-This field school draws on ongoing research cooperation between academics in the Nordic countries and at SFU, as well as on the learning outcomes of a sustainability workshop organized in cooperation with Nordic experts in Spring 2020, supported by a Teaching and Learning Development Grant Project (G0309).
+In Finland, the field school will consist of multiple site visits, tours, and class meetings, including visiting guests and museum/art gallery visits.
+This field school draws on ongoing research cooperation between academics in the Nordic countries and at SFU, as well as on the learning outcomes of a sustainability workshop organized in cooperation with Nordic experts in Spring 2020 (supported by a Teaching and Learning Development Grant Project, G0309), and two virtual field schools at SFU in summer 2020 and 2021.